ronanchilvers/google-calendar-to-trello/README.md

 ## Known issues

+- At the moment the script only pulls events from the primary google calendar for the authenticated user.
+A cli switch and config option will be added to change it. [https://github.com/ronanchilvers/google-calendar-to-trello/issues/2]
+- The script doesn't remember events its already synced.
+If you run it twice for the same day you'll get two sets of cards.
+This is being worked on. [https://github.com/ronanchilvers/google-calendar-to-trello/issues/3]
 - Currently the google token expires and isn't correctly refreshed.
 If this happens just delete the `google.token.json` file and redo the google authentication
-- The script doesn't remember events its already synced.
-If you run it twice for the same day you'll get two sets of cards.
-This is being worked on.